oscal-compass/community/MEMBERSHIP.md

 As a project Reviewer, you have the following responsibilities and privileges:

-* You have the permission to approve, but not merge, a PR.
+* You have the permission to approve and merge a PR with CODEOWNER approval
 * You have permission to label issues and PRs.
 * You consistently assign, close, and reopen issues or PRs.
 * You actively triage issues and PRs with high quality.